neuronex-wm/NHP_protocols/characterization_allen/template.md

 # template

 Here is a preliminary working template based on protocols of the first batch of the AIBS cell type database (see http://help.brain-map.org/download/attachments/8323525/CellTypes_Ephys_Overview.pdf?version=2&modificationDate=1508180425883&api=v2 in the section Appendix: Stimulus Details).
   Deviation are marked with ! .
-Please follow protocol name, order and variables as closly as possible/sensible given the differences in aquisition equipment:
+Please follow the template protocol as closly as possible/sensible given the differences in aquisition equipment:

 Different "stimulus segments"/epoches are separated by "\\".